JuliaDynamics/NetworkDynamics.jl/docs/src/initialization.md

 Each formula can only reference symbols that are already available - it cannot use intermediate values computed within the same formula.

+A formula takes precedence over a plain default: if a symbol carries both a numeric `default` and an `initf`, the formula overwrites the default.
+That is by design — it lets a component ship a sensible standalone value which is superseded once the surrounding model pins the symbol down.

 **Basic Usage**: Use the [`@initformula`](@ref) macro to define formulas with assignment syntax:

 ```@example compinit